 Some Congress attendees find it convenient to fly to Grand Rapids, South Bend, Detroit, or Chicago and rent a car.
 Driving time from the Gerald R. Ford International Airport (Grand Rapids) and from South Bend Regional Airport is less than two hours.
 Driving time from Detroit Metro Airport is about two-and-a-half hours, from O’Hare (Chicago) at least three hours.
 Kalamazoo (Eastern Time) is always one hour ahead of Chicago (Central Time).
 Metro Cars (1-800-456-1701) offers taxis from Detroit Metro Airport to Kalamazoo (ca. $335.00; advance reservation strongly recommended).

-Medieval Institute buses meet all incoming flights at Kalamazoo/Battle Creek International Airport on Wednesday and Thursday and transport passengers to Congress registration (Eldridge-Fox lobby, Valley III).
+Medieval Institute buses meet all incoming flights at Kalamazoo/Battle Creek International Airport on Wednesday and Thursday and transport passengers to Congress registration (Eldridge-Fox lobby of the Goldsworth Valley III dormitory complex).
 On Sunday, bus transportation to the airport is provided from 4:00 a.m. until 3:00 p.m.
 (The Medieval Institute no longer provides shuttle service to the airport on Friday, Saturday, or Monday.)

 The Radisson Plaza Hotel, the main off-campus site, Four Points by Sheraton, and the Holiday Inn–West provide shuttle service to and from the airport, which will be the most convenient option for Congress attendees staying at those hotels.

 Taxi service is also available at the Kalamazoo/Battle Creek International Airport.
 Kalamazoo Metro Transit offers very limited service between the airport and the Downtown Transportation Center (bus #12 - Duke).